rolemadelen/minimalist-blog/src/blog/en/b.md

 uid: 'b'
 ---

-## Asymptotic Notations
+### Asymptotic Notations

-Asymptotic notations are a set of mathematical tools used to analyze the performance of algorithms.
-They help us describe how the time and resources required to solve a problem grow as the size of the input data increases.
-By using these notations, we can compare different algorithms and choose the most efficient one for a particular task.
+Asymptotic notations are mathematical tools used to analyze the performance of algorithms.
+They provide a way to describe how the time and resources needed to solve a problem scale as the size of the input data increases.
+These notations enable us to compare and evaluate different algorithms, helping us choose the most efficient one for a specific task.

 [^a] ![Big-O Graph](/images/big-o-graph.webp)

-There are primarily three distinct notations available to represent three different complexity states:
+There are three primary notations used to represent different complexity states:

 - Theta (Θ) Notation for the best-case complexity.
 - Big-O Notation  for the worst-case complexity.